galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 Different learners have different learning modalities (read/write, auditory, visual, kinesthetic).
 To elevate the learning experience you should use all types of multimedia in your learning materials.

-<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/412-discover/" class="btn btn-dark text-white btn-lg btn-block">Go to the full description of FAIR-by-Design Methodology: Discover stage....</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/412-discover/" class="btn btn-dark text-white btn-lg btn-block">Go to the full description of FAIR-by-Design Methodology: Discover stage ...</a>

 ## Stage 3 - Design

 > Design is intelligence made visible.
 {: .quote author="Alina Wheeler"}

-Now it's time to brainstorm...
+Now it's time to brainstorm ...

 ### Concept map